 The IV infusion is weight-based at low to moderate doses, over 40 minutes.
-The first 15-20 minutes are typically uneventful with no noticeable effects, however, within 20 minutes or so, people tend to notice some blurring of vision, a feeling of “lightness”, “floating”, or intoxication, and sometimes some numbness in the toes or area around the mouth.
-Over the course of the next 20 minute period, these feelings tend to build, so that the medicine is at the peak of its intensity at the very end.
+The first 7 minutes are typically uneventful with no noticeable effects, however shortly thereafter, people tend to notice some blurring of vision, a feeling of “lightness”, “floating”, or intoxication, and sometimes some numbness in the toes or area around the mouth.
+Over the course of the next 30 minute period, these feelings tend to build, so that the medicine is at the peak of its intensity at the very end.

 Ketamine can help catalyze experiences that are transcendental, spiritual, and ineffable.
 Other common feelings include euphoria, talkativeness, a feeling of being “disconnected” or in a dream, heightened perceptions (background noise may seem louder, colors, or lights are more intense).
 There is evidence that supports the experience of leaving your body (dissociation) is associated with a longer, more robust remission.
 These experiences are known as “Non Ordinary States of Consciousness”, and have common themes- euphoria, feeling you have left your body, intense feelings of empathy and compassion, a feeling of connection.
 Less commonly, people may experience nausea.
 These feelings start to subside approximately 10-15 minutes after the infusion is complete and last for a total of 45-50 minutes.
 Most people can expect to be with us for about 90 minutes total, with no side effects beyond your release from our care and none between treatments.
 Most adverse effects can easily be treated by adjusting the rate of your infusion or with other medications to make your infusion experience pleasant and calming.